MarcMouries/Telework-Case-Management-Lab/docs/Part_3_Automate_Work/Part_3.1_Automate_Work.md

 {: .note }
 we now have a branch where we can add actions or flow logic if the manager approves Let's save the team from sending tasks via emails or other systems.

-**Notice that we now have a branch where we can add actions or flow logic if the manager approves.**

-**Let's save the team from sending tasks via emails or other systems.**

 16. We'll automatically request I.T. to assign a Remote Access Token to the employee